ThomasBackers/discover-laravel/README.md

 A blog (made with Laravel 8 & TailwindCSS of course) which allowed me:

-- To better understand what is the MVC architectural pattern.
+- To better understand the MVC architectural pattern.
 - To make a nice CRUD with Laravel.
 - And to prototype a simple design quickly with Tailwind.